BigDataBiology/big-data-biology_org/manual.md

 We will have regular meetings to discuss the progress of your projects.
 This is generally a weekly one-on-one with Luis.
 There will be a full hour blocked for this meeting, but (in practice) most of the meetings are much shorter.
+Before each meeting, you should email Luis with answers to the following 3(+1)
+questions:

+1. What have I done?
+2. What do I plan to do next?
+3. Is there something stopping me from working as effectively as possible?
+4. _(optional)_ Is there something else I want to discuss?

+Do include details if you have them (_e.g._, numbers &amp; data), but it can be structured text (bullet points) and there is no need to include background.

 In addition, every six months, we will have a one-on-one meeting focusing on your long-term evolution.
 This is a structured meeting (there is a checklist),